jakesboles/Boles_et-al_brain_immune_scRNAseq/README.md

 ### Seurat:
 `Seurat` (version 4) was the primary tool used to handle single-cell RNA sequencing data in this study in `R`.
 Cell calling and quality control was done principally in `Seurat` on the raw output of PIPseeker, as shown in `00_prep_project_and_read_data.R`.
 For further reading, please see their [*Cell* paper](https://www.sciencedirect.com/science/article/pii/S0092867421005833?via%3Dihub) describing this version and its uses as well as their earlier publications, and their [user manual/tutorials](https://satijalab.org/seurat/).
 ### The chooseR clustering procedure:
+In an attempt to cluster our cells robustly (i.e., appropriately separate transcriptionally distinct cells while avoiding over-clustering) in what we predicted would be a richly diverse dataset, we employed the `chooseR` pipeline.
+Please see the [*BMC Bioinformatics* manuscript](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-03957-4) describing the method and the accompanying [GitHub repository](https://github.com/rbpatt2019/chooseR).

+NOTE: I did **not** use their `renv`.
+As such, there were a few tweaks I made to the scripts to ensure that computational steps would proceed without errors and plots would be created to my liking.
+I've included my own versions of these scripts in the `chooseR_helpers` folder and the `06` and `07` scripts of this repository.
 ### The cross entropy test for differences in dimensionally-reduced cell embeddings:
 ### scCustomize:
 ### Artifactual gene expression modules:
 ### Psuedo-bulked differential expression with DESeq2:
 ### Pseudo-bulked gene set enrichment analyses with clusterProfiler:
 ### Curated lists of genes that describe the heritability of Alzheimer's and Parkinson's diseases:
+### CellChat:
+### MultiNicheNetR: